melezhik/outthentic/README.md

 # Hooks API

-Story hooks API provides several functions to change story behavior at run time
+Story hooks API provides several functions to hack into story run process:

 ## Redefine stdout

 *set_stdout(string)*

-Using set_stdout means that you never call a real story to get a tested data, but instead set stdout on your own side.
-It might be helpful when you still have no a certain knowledge of tested code to produce a stdout:
+Using set_stdout means that you never execute a story.pl to get a stdout, but instead you set stdout on your own side.

+This might be helpful when for some reasons you can't produce a stdout via story.pl file:

 This is simple an example :